drtupe/PID_Controller/README.md

 ## Introduction:

-Given a driving simulator which provides the cross track error (CTE) and the velocity (mph), the goal of this project is to develop a PID controller in c++ that successfully drives the vehicle around the track.
+Given a driving simulator which provides the cross track error (CTE) and the velocity (mph), the goal of this project is to develop a PID controller in C++ that successfully drives the vehicle around the track.
 In order to navigate the car around the track.
 I have implemented 2 PID controllers, one for steering angle control and the other for speed control.

 ## Tuning: